Healthy Homes Assessment Rongotai

 Rongotai Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory to all Rongotai and New Zealand rental houses where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is compulsory throughout Rongotai and New Zealand rental houses where it is reasonably practicable to put in.

-• Landlords and property managers must keep records that demonstrate compliance with the Healthy Homes Standards that apply or will be in force to your rental home.
+• Property managers and landlords must keep records that prove the compliance with the Healthy Homes Standards that apply or will apply during the tenancy of the rental property.

-• Private landlords and property managers must ensure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of any newly renewed, extended or changed Tenancy.
+• Property managers and private landlords have to ensure their rental properties conform to the Healthy Homes Standards within 90 days of any new, renewed or varied tenant.

 Unreasonable Gaps & Holes